pytorch/rl/README.md

 - provide tutorials on how to design new actors or environment wrappers;
 - implement IMPALA (as a distributed RL example) and Meta-RL algorithms;
 - improve the tests, documentation and nomenclature.

+We welcome any contribution, should you want to contribute to these new features or any other, lister or not, in the issues section of this repository.

 # License
 TorchRL is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.